 When I first started using

 directly in the configuration files, because I did not want to spend too

 much time in securing an installation I was not even sure I would keep.

-After I decided to keep the system, I also secured the configuration,
+When I decided to keep the setup, I also secured the configuration,

 using the OSX keychain.
 It is relatively simple both for